 It was estimated that there were then over one hundred theater groups performing H.M.S.
 Pinafore, all changing the show in various ways to circumvent copyright laws.
 Allen believed that the G&S operas being produced in the United States were being ruined by “modernization,” “colloquial interpolation,” and “improvements,” and later that year Allen, along with his sister and one of her friends, recruited a group of local people to perform a "true" Gilbert and Sullivan show.

 Allen served as focal point of the group and as the group’s conductor, while his sister and her friends served as the management.
 Rehearsals took place in various members’ homes.
 Allen ruled rehearsals with sarcasm and caustic criticism, which earned him the respect of the group, much like Gilbert had done 25 years earlier.

-Every year we donate a portion of the proceeds from our Academy of Music performances to the Alfred Reginald Allen Memorial Fund of the University of Pennsylvania.
+Every year we donate a portion of the proceeds from our performances to the Alfred Reginald Allen Memorial Fund of the University of Pennsylvania.
 Established by Savoy in 1921 in memory of our founder, the fund supports the acquisition of books and scores for the university’s Otto E. Albrecht Music Library.